cuongbuoi/retro-ai-agent/memory-bank/techContext.md

 - Implementing streaming with generateContentStream
 - Supporting both text and image inputs through content parts
 - Leveraging Gemini's multilingual capabilities for Vietnamese support

+### Google Custom Search API

+The application integrates with Google Custom Search for the Deep Research feature:

+- Using the Google Custom Search JSON API endpoint
+- Configuring a custom search engine for relevant results
+- Formatting search results into structured data for AI context
+- Streaming search progress updates to the client

 ### Deployment Platforms